 A lightbox is also a great way to view videos.
 Users can click on the video in the gallery, opening it in a bigger lightbox popup, from which they can view the video.
 Again, they don’t have to navigate away from your page and they can potentially share the video on social channels.

-Another big advantage of using a plugin like FooBox, is that it is responsive.
+Another big advantage of using a plugin like FooBox is that it is responsive.
 In other words, the frame adjusts automatically to the size of the screen on which it is being viewed.
 If you’re looking at the images on a phone or tablet, then, the lightbox adjusts to accommodate this.
 This is a huge plus for ensuring your site is mobile-friendly.
+Having responsive lightbox popups has become increasingly important nowadays, as most of the world’s online activity has moved to the mobile sphere, and it doesn’t look like that is going to change anytime soon.

 Creating a WordPress Gallery With Lightbox Popup

-You’ll notice, once the lightbox is open, that you can share the image on several social networks.
-This feature is included in FooBox Pro, and uses deeplinking to share not just the page or the gallery, but a specific image.
+You’ll notice that you can share the image on several social networks once the lightbox is open.
+This feature is included in FooBox Pro and uses deep linking to share not just the page or the gallery, but a specific image.

 While we have used FooGallery Pro and FooBox Pro for this gallery, you would be able to do most of this with the free versions.
 FooBox free might not include social sharing and the styling is slightly different, but you still get the popup effect with captions and navigation.
 So let’s take a look at how to create this for yourself.

 The first thing you’ll need to do is install and activate a WordPress lightbox plugin.
 We’ll go through the steps, using FooBox Free as an example.
-[On a side note: FooGallery Pro will soon have it’s own lightbox built-in, saving you the need to install FooBox free.
+[On a side note: FooGallery Pro now has its own lightbox built-in, saving you the need to install FooBox free.
 But if you’re using FooBox Pro, you can find out how to install it in this article.]

 To install your lightbox plugin, go to Plugins –> Add New and search for FooBox.
 It should be the first result you see.
 Click on Install Now, followed by Activate.
 FooBox will now start working automatically on your site.

-FooBox works out of the box, so you shouldn’t need to worry about changing the settings or configurations.
-But for your reference, you need to ensure that FooBox is enabled.
+FooBox works out of the box, so you don’t need to worry about changing the settings or configurations.
+But for your reference, it’s important to ensure that FooBox is enabled.
 To check this, go to your FooBox settings.
 Here you’ll be asked what you want to attach FooBox to – all of the boxes should be ticked.
-This will allow you to open galleries, images and more in your lightbox.
+This will allow you to open galleries, images, and more in your lightbox.
 By way of example, if you click on any image on this page, they will open in FooBox.

 Creating your Gallery